Eva-VLA: Evaluating Vision-Language-Action Models' Robustness Under Real-World Physical Variations: Experiments

 \subsection{Experiment Setup}

 \textbf{Dataset \& Threat Models.} We conduct our experiments exclusively on the LIBERO dataset~\cite{liu2023libero} in simulation environments, which is a comprehensive simulation dataset designed to evaluate vision-language-action models across four distinct task categories: Spatial, Object, Goal, and Long-horizon tasks.
 Our method involves physical transformations that require precise control and reproducibility of environmental conditions.
 Simulation environments enable us to systematically apply and evaluate these physical transformations under controlled conditions, ensuring that the attacks are repeatable and measurable.
-We select publicly available and state-of-the-art VLAs as victim models for comprehensive evaluation.
-Specifically, we evaluate eight OpenVLA-based models: four baseline OpenVLA~\cite{kim2024openvla} variants fine-tuned on distinct LIBERO task suites (Spatial, Object, Goal, and Long) using standard training procedures, and four corresponding OpenVLA-OFT~\cite{kim2025fine} variants.
+We select publicly available and state-of-the-art VLAs as victim models for a comprehensive evaluation.
+Specifically, our evaluation encompasses a diverse suite of cutting-edge architectures: four baseline OpenVLA~\cite{kim2024openvla} variants fine-tuned on distinct LIBERO task suites (Spatial, Object, Goal, and Long), their four corresponding OpenVLA-OFT~\cite{kim2025fine} variants, four UniVLA~\cite{bu2025univla} variants identically fine-tuned across the respective LIBERO suites, and the LIBERO-finetuned $\pi_{0.5}$~\cite{intelligence2025pi_} model.
+This extensive selection ensures a rigorous assessment of our adversarial framework's effectiveness across different model capacities, architectures, and fine-tuning strategies.

-\textbf{Evaluation Metric.} For task execution assessment, we employ the maximum step count from each LIBERO task suite's training data as the termination criterion for timeout failures, thereby minimizing computational costs.
+\textbf{Evaluation Metric.} For task execution assessment, we employ the maximum step count from each LIBERO task suite's training data as the termination criterion for timeout failures.
 We utilize the Failure Rate (FR), calculated as 1$-$Success Rate (SR), as established in LIBERO~\cite{liu2023libero}, as our principal performance indicator.
-We also provide the standard deviation of FR across individual tasks within respective task suites to capture performance variability.

-\textbf{Physical Experiment setting.} We adopt a robotic platform consisting of an AgileX Piper arm equipped with a 1-DOF gripper to provide a 7DoF motion.
-The sensing system includes a RealSense D435if camera in the fixed position to capture third-view images.
+\textbf{Physical Experiment setting.} We adopt a robotic platform consisting of an AgileX Piper arm equipped with a 1-DOF gripper, providing 7 degrees of freedom (DoF) for manipulation tasks.
+The visual sensing system comprises two RealSense D435if cameras: one mounted in a fixed external position to capture third-person observations, and another mounted on the robot's wrist to collect localized wrist-view images.

 \textbf{Evaluation Details.} To evaluate the effectiveness of our proposed methods, we conduct experiments on the LIBERO dataset ~\cite{liu2023libero} following the evaluation protocol established by Kim et al.~\cite{kim2024openvla}.
 Each task suite comprises 10 distinct tasks, with 50 trials performed per task, yielding 500 total rollouts per suite.
 To balance computational efficiency with attack effectiveness, we configure our optimization process with 10 samples per iteration across 50 iterations, enabling thorough exploration of the adversarial parameter space while maintaining reasonable computational overhead.
 All experiments are performed on a single NVIDIA A800 GPU with 80GB memory.